muratk5n/thirdwave/en/README.md

 ---

-Of course there are funcs for delete
+Yes there are funcs for delete dumb ass [eyes rolling]

 ---